-Extend Hub: The BBC’s new talent disability recruitment portal
+Extend Hub: The BBC’s recruitment portal for entry level schemes and apprenticeships

 What is the Extend Hub?

 We are committed to increasing the number of people with disabilities working at the BBC.
 We understand that for many the BBC can seem an impenetrable organisation, so we created the Extend Hub as the BBC’s new talent disability recruitment portal.